Skip to content

 Let’s take a look at some fascinating facts about ceramics.

-The Oldest Ceramic In Existence
+The Oldest Ceramic in Existence

 There is no better indication as to just how old, and how widely used ceramics are than the Venus of Dolní Věstonice.
 The stunning artwork depicts a stylised female figure, though what purpose it served is up for debate.